XLSForm/xlsform.github.io/_includes/xlsform.md

 | simserial    | SIM serial number.     |
 | phonenumber  | Phone number (if available).      |

-Note that some metadata fields would only apply for mobile phone-based forms.
+Note that some metadata fields only apply for mobile phone-based forms.

 If I wanted my survey to collect all of these metadata, I would put the following at the beginning of the survey: